-The cloud model is a pure service deployment model.
-No fax software, hardware, or telephony is required at your site.
+The cloud model is a pure service deployment model, no fax software, hardware or telephony is required to reside at your site.
 Faxes are sent and received via email.
-Outbound faxes are sent to a specially formatted email address that contains the recipient's fax number.
-Inbound faxes arrive at the service provider and are routed into the specified recipient's email inbox or to an FTP folder in production fax environments.

-The strength of pure service solutions is that the service provider manages all the infrastructure.
-Your IT staff can manage users, configurations, and fax numbers via a browser-based interface provided by the service provider.
+Outbound faxes are sent to a specially formatted email address that contains the recipient's fax number and inbound faxes arrive at the service provider and routed into the specified recipient's email inbox or to an FTP folder in production fax environments.
+The strength of pure service solutions is that the service provider manages all of the infrastructure.
+Your IT staff can manage users, configurations and fax numbers via a browser-based interface from the service provider.
 Because no fax software resides at your site, integration with MFPs and other software applications is typically achieved via SMTP (email) or web service APIs.